DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 # Software Requirements Specification

+Revision history: This SRS is tracked with Git.
+See the commit history on [GitHub](https://github.com/DHBW-TINF24F/Team5-management-and-docs/commits/).

 This Software Requirements Specification (SRS) specifies the work of group 5.
-The software and this secification was developed in connection with a university project.
+The software and this specification was developed in connection with a university project.

 **Author:** Gregor Gottschewski